So, what’s the deal with coconut water?

 No doubt you’ve seen a few different varieties hanging around the shelves in grocery stores and convenience stores but if you’ve tasted it, you could be wondering what gives?
 Contrary to what you might think, coconut water does not taste anything like a poolside piña colada and isn’t what you would describe as refreshing.

-In fact, the opposite couldn’t be more true.
-If you’ve tasted it, you know that it’s not exactly bursting with flavor and could even be accused of tasting like a bland and semi-sweet version version of diluted salt water.
+In fact, the opposite couldn’t be truer.
+If you’ve tasted it, you know that it’s not exactly bursting with flavor and could even be accused of tasting like a bland and semi-sweet version of diluted salt water.
 So what’s all the fuss?

 No piña colada?
 No thanks!